Audits and Assurances

 - Audits are supported by standards like the GAO's Generally Accepted Government Auditing Standards.
 This is known as the Yellow Book.

-- The U.S. Standard General Ledger provides a uniform chart of accounts and technical guidance for standardizing federal agency accounting to OMB and the U.S. Treasury.
+- The U.S. Standard General Ledger is a uniform chart of accounts and technical guidance for standardizing federal agency accounting.
+It is provided to OMB and the U.S. Treasury.

 - Department of the Interior audit results are publicly disclosed on an annual basis by the Office of Inspector General.